The Complete Parents’ Guide to ‘The Manosphere’ and Online Radicalization

 • Most boys don’t go looking for the manosphere, they are led to it.

-What starts as fitness advice, dating tips, or “confidence” content can quickly shift into more extreme messaging.
+What starts as fitness or financial advice, dating tips, or “confidence” content can quickly shift into more extreme messaging.

 • Exposure to manosphere content is not just an online issue, it has real-world consequences.